How We Can Do Without Police

 Jack D. DouglasNov 20

 Sacred Monarchs have been overthrown by military leaders throughout all 5,000 years of statism.
 Caesarism is ancient.
 Bonapartism is the modern version of Caesarism.
 We see it happening every day in the world’s media.
 The Egyptian Army and secret police just overthrew the first elected, democratic government in Egypt’s history.
-(I believe for many reasons the CIA is behind this and supplies the vital war materials and money and intelligence to the Egyptian Army, but the U.S. government is openly... (more)
+(I believe for many reasons the CIA is behind this and supplies the vital war materials and money and intelligence to the Egyptian Army, but the U.S. governme... (more)

 Closing Gitmo Isn't Nearly Enough